Life Insurance for Dilaudid users.

-What you’re likely going to find is that assuming the medical condition which caused you to have to take Dilaudid in the first place has passed and isn’t some type of medical condition which could possibly relapse, there will be a very good chance that whatever life insurance rate that you could have qualified for PRIOR to being prescribed Dilaudid will be the same rate that you will be able to qualify for AFTER having been prescribed Dilaudid.
+What you’re likely going to find is that assuming the medical condition which caused you to have to take Dilaudid in the first place has passed and isn’t some type of medical condition which could relapse, there will be a very good chance that whatever life insurance rate that you could have qualified for BEFORE being prescribed Dilaudid will be the same rate that you will be able to qualify for AFTER having been prescribed Dilaudid.

-Let’s say that you suffered from some type of injury and during that time you were prescribed Dilaudid to help you manage the pain that resulted from it, once you’ve recovered from this injury, to a life insurance company, your Dilaudid prescription essentially won’t have any kind of “effect” on the outcome of your application.
+Let’s say that you suffered from some type of injury and during that time you were prescribed Dilaudid help you manage the pain that resulted from it, once you’ve recovered from this injury, to a life insurance company, your Dilaudid prescription essentially won’t have any kind of “effect” on the outcome of your application.

 That said however…

-If you’re currently taking Dilaudid at the time of your application, or you used your Dilaudid to help you treat pain that is the direct result of some kind of chronic pre-existing medical condition, what you may find is that you will either need to wait until you are no longer taking Dilaudid in order to be able to qualify for coverage or you may end up being denied entirely.
+If you’re currently taking Dilaudid at the time of your application, or you used your Dilaudid to help you treat pain that is the direct result of some kind of chronic pre-existing medical condition, what you may find is that you will either need to wait until you are no longer taking Dilaudid to be able to qualify for coverage or you may end up being denied entirely.